lvalnegri/workshops-setup_cloud_analytics_machine/README.md

   <a name="dockerfile"/>

 ### Dockerfile
-A **Dockerfile** is a script that contains a collection of dockerfile instructions and operating system commands (tipycally Linux commands), that will be automatically executed in sequence in the docker environment for building a new docker image.
+A **Dockerfile** is a script that contains a collection of (Dockerfile) instructions and operating system commands (tipycally Linux commands), that will be automatically executed in sequence in the docker environment for building a new docker image.

 Below are some of the most used dockerfile instructions:
   - **FROM**  *registry/image:tag* The base image for building a new image.
 This command must be on top of the dockerfile.